ECONOMY & WORK

 Screenshot from the post | Reddit | r/atheism

-The user added that the previous time this happened, their manager had refused to take money from the delusional customer.
+The user added that the first time that this happened, their manager had refused to take money from the delusional customer.
 Thus, this time, the servers went up to the manager who confirmed with the woman that she intended to tip the server $777.
 The woman left before the manager could attempt to return the money.
 "If she comes back April 9th, she probably won't be able to get the money back, but I honestly feel bad for her," the user wrote.
+The user's suspicion proved to be true as the woman returned soon after the eclipse.
+However, this time the generosity had left her as she claimed that her tips were fraudulent and tampered with by the servers, the user wrote in another follow-up post.

 The user added that both the servers had already received their tips and had to pay income tax on it, making it impossible to return the money.
-The manager informed the woman about the situation and she "stormed out angrily in her Mercedes", the user wrote.
+The manager informed the woman about the situation and she "stormed out angrily in her Mercedes," the user wrote.

 Screenshot from the post | Reddit | r/atheism